 - Construction of basement below ground level in buildings.

-- In bridge work consists of the wing walls and abutment.
+- In the bridge, work consists of the wing walls and abutment.

 - To maintain slopes in hilly areas.